samplam/Arduino-Fan_controller_QSC_amp/README.md

 Simple program coded for Attiny85 to control the speed of the cooling fan inside a QSC audio amplifier.

 ## Overview
 This project is an Arduino-based that I made to control the speed of the cooling fan inside a QSC audio amplifier.
-It uses a OneWire temperature sensor.
+It uses two OneWire temperature sensors.
+There is no PID control, just a simple ramp.

 ## Features
 - Basic automation loops and logic